Course Outline

 - Methods to Assess HER2/neu Status

-- Fluorescence in Situ Hybridization (FISH) Versus Immunohistochemistry (IHC)
+- Fluorescence in Situ Hybridization versus Immunohistochemistry

 - What are the benefits of using immunohistochemistry (IHC) as a marker for HER2 gene amplification?
-(Choose all that apply.)

-- Immunohistochemical (IHC) methods
+- Immunohistochemical Methods

-- Testing Inaccuracies - Discordant Results between IHC and FISH
+- Testing Inaccuracies: Discordant Results Between IHC and FISH

-- Pre-Analytic Guidelines: Specimen Handling Requirements
+- Pre-Examination Guidelines: Specimen Handling Requirements

-- Analytic Guidelines: Assays
+- Examination Guidelines: Assays

-- Analytic Guidelines: Interpretation
+- Examination Guidelines: Interpretation

-- Post Analytic Guideline: Pathologist Competency
+- Post-Examination Guideline: Pathologist Competency

 - Quality Management